-When I talked about insulin and the side effects, it not only meant the physiological effects on the body but also its psychological effect in the minds of these people.
-With diabetes, there comes the problem of FOMO, fear of social acceptance, losing the interests in peer groups, noting isolation as a coping mechanism, momentary depression and a lot of other pricking points.
-The sight of accepting injections pierced, getting pricked every now and then for blood tests, paying visits to the doctor’s clinic more than going for an outing with the family, learning about new diabetes devices than the latest video games in the market, pretty much sums up the life of a juvenile with diabetes.
+When I talked about insulin and the side effects, it not only meant the physiological effects on the body but also its psychological effect on the minds of the people.
+With diabetes, there comes the problem of FOMO, fear of social acceptance, losing interests in peer groups, noting isolation as a coping mechanism, momentary depression and a lot of other pricking points.
+The sight of accepting injections pierced, getting pricked now and then for blood tests, paying visits to the doctor’s clinic more than going for an outing with the family, learning about new diabetes devices than the latest video games in the market, pretty much sums up the life of a juvenile with diabetes.
 And by Robert Frost’s saying of “and it made all the difference.”
 I take the difference in saying I found diabetes as a friend and foe, to walk on the road of none with some.